sunshinescience/sunshinescience.github.io/_posts/2019-08-23-scrape-crowd-funding_2.md

 https://www.indiegogo.com/explore/audio?project_type=campaign&project_timing=all&sort=trending

 ### Find individual campaign links
+You can use your browser's [development tools](https://docs.scrapy.org/en/latest/topics/developer-tools.html) for web scraping.
 Here, we'll use Google Chrome, so right click on the individual campaign and click 'inspect' to see where the campaigns are located within the code (see image below).In firefox, right click on the web page and click 'inspect element.'
 Firefox then shows you the code that it is executing to generate that page.

 <p align="center"><img src="/assets/img/indiegogo_indiv_campaign_lrge.png"></p>